Persona 3 Reload: Tie-in media and merchandise

 In February 2024, Atlus announced a collaboration with Cerevo to make a 1:1 replica of the Evoker as depicted in Reload.
 A prototype was showcased at the Wonder Festival 2024 Winter.
-The Evoker replica was announced to be released on March 2025.
-A promotional event for the Evoker replica was held on July 12-13, 2025 at the 6th floor of Volks Akihabara Hobby Paradise 2, where visitors can try out the replica before purchasing it.
+The Evoker replica was announced to be released in March 2025.
+A promotional event for the Evoker replica was held on July 12–13, 2025 at the 6th floor of Volks Akihabara Hobby Paradise 2, where visitors can try out the replica before purchasing it.
+Additionally, a five-issue webcomic adaptation of the game was published by Merryweather Media to the webtoon platform WEBTOON CANVAS.

 Atlus also announced a collaboration with Koikeya to market limited edition potato chips and charms based on the game.
 In July 2024, Atlus and Platinum Pens announced a collaboration to market a special fountain pen sold by Premium Bandai.
 On July 3, 2024, McFarlane Toys announced a 2025 release for a themed line of Persona 3 Reload action figures.
-Accompanying the game's release were two vinyl soundtrack releases; both distributed by iam8bit; the first was released in 2024 and encompasses the game's original soundtrack, and another, releasing in 2025, will revolve around the Episode Aigis DLC.
+Accompanying the game's release were two vinyl soundtrack releases; both distributed by iam8bit; the first was released in 2024 and encompasses the game's original soundtrack, and another, releasing in 2025, revolves around the Episode Aigis DLC.

 In March 2025, a collaboration with Persona 5: The Phantom X was announced.